klhrcn/klhrcn/README.md

 Hi!
-I'm Kayla, an undergraduate at Columbia University, where I’m studying Data Science and Economics.
-I'm passionate about leveraging science and technology to create meaningful impact—particularly in the areas of sustainability, education, and innovation.
+I'm Kayla, an undergraduate at Columbia University studying Data Science and Economics.
+I'm passionate about leveraging science and technology to create meaningful impact—particularly in the areas of sustainability, statistics, and innovation.

 What I'm Working On
 🔭 I’m currently a fellow at Break Through Tech AI, where I’ve been building machine learning models in Python and collaborating on real-world case studies.

-🌱 I'm expanding my skills in Python, exploring various libraries, and beginning to learn SQL and other languages.
+🌱 I'm expanding my skills in Python and SQL, while exploring various libraries.

 👯 I'm looking to collaborate on projects that apply data science to solve real-world problems—especially in the areas of social good, education, or sustainability.